metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 ## Route Instruction

-_The NFT Payment guard does not support the route instruction._
+_The Asset Payment guard does not support the route instruction._